Protests of 1968: Yugoslavia

+The 1968 protests are seen as a critical moment in Yugoslavia's history, highlighting the regime's failure to adapt to the demands of a new generation.
+Despite living under socialism, young people felt marginalized and disillusioned.
+The protests also foreshadowed the political and social challenges that Tito's successors would face after his death in 1980.

+These protests revealed the cracks within the Yugoslav socialist system and signaled the difficulties the country would experience in the following decades, leading to its eventual breakup.

+Jamaica

-On April 20, Enoch Powell gave his famous Rivers of Blood speech, which sparked demonstrations throughout Britain and marked a turning point in his political career.
-His Rivers of Blood speech thrust immigration into the political spotlight.
-On May 24–27, students in Stockholm instituted the occupation of the Student Union Building.
-In October, the Rodney Riots in Kingston, Jamaica, were inspired when the Jamaican government of Hugh Shearer banned Guyanese university lecturer Dr. Walter Rodney from returning to his teaching position at the University of the West Indies.
+In October, the Rodney riots in Kingston, Jamaica, were inspired when the Jamaican government of Hugh Shearer banned Guyanese university lecturer Dr. Walter Rodney from returning to his teaching position at the University of the West Indies.
 Rodney, a historian of Africa, had been active in the Black power movement, and had been sharply critical of the middle class in many Caribbean countries.
 Rodney was an avowed socialist who worked with the poor of Jamaica in an attempt to raise their political and cultural consciousness.